Draco1js/nexus-pass/README.md

 Then make sure to copy the env variables from the provided file

+# Design Rules

+- No Dark mode
+- Use ShadCN components where possible, https://ui.shadcn.com/

 ## Learn more

 To learn more about developing your project with Convex, check out: